JohnHenry-Ward/50-Interview-Qs/sequences/README.md

 Second solution: add nums to dictionary for O(1) lookup.
 Walk through nums and calculate what second value needs to be and check if it exists.
 O(n) time complexity because of dictionary hashing

+Third solution: rather than store the number as the value in the dictionary, store the index to make sure the numbers are not the same.
+Runtime: O(n)

 ### [Contains Duplicate](https://leetcode.com/problems/contains-duplicate/)
 First solution: start at index i=0 and j=i+1, check if they ever match.
 Runtime: o(n^2)